phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 269455
+#Total Number of Tweets: 957264
-#Number of Trump Tweets: 259302
+#Number of Clinton Tweets: 269726
-#Number of Sanders Tweets: 183977
+#Number of Trump Tweets: 259736
-#Number of Rubio Tweets: 43410
+#Number of Cruz Tweets: 186734
-#Number of Carson Tweets: 13396
+#Number of Sanders Tweets: 184182
-#Total Number of Tweets:
+#Number of Rubio Tweets: 43469
-#Number of Cruz Tweets:
+#Number of Carson Tweets: 13420
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---